Skip to main content

 Once you’ve added a backup method, you’re at the end of the Duo setup process.
 Click Log in with Duo to log in to the application using the Duo method you just added.

-From the Duo Universal prompt, you can add additional verification methods, manage your existing devices, or re-activate Duo Mobile if you’ve changed phones.
+From the Duo Device Portal, you can add additional verification methods, manage your existing devices, or re-activate Duo Mobile if you've changed phones.

-To continue to the device management portal, you’ll need to verify your identity, just as you do when logging in to an application protected by 2FA.
-Once you’re verified, you can see and manage all your registered devices.
+To continue to the device management portal, you'll need to verify your identity, just as you do when logging in to an application protected by 2FA.
+Once you're verified, you can rename or delete any of your registered devices.
+To add a new device, click the “Add a device” button and the setup wizard will walk you through the process.

 So what are these certain circumstances referred to above?